Giant 4,000 pound sunfish was rescued from a fishing net off the Spanish coast of Ceuta - KTVZ

 Because the animal was so heavy, the researchers used a crane to lift it after being isolated in an underwater chamber attached to the boat.
 They then measured its dimensions and took close pictures and DNA samples.

-According to Ostale, while there have been sunfish recorded in other parts of the world that are this size, fishermen and other researchers had not seen one nearly as large near his research center.
-The sunfish had dark gray skin and rounded grooves in its flanks, which led Ostale to think it was of the species Mola alexandrini.
+According to Ostalé-Valriberas, while there have been sunfish recorded in other parts of the world that are this size, fishermen and other researchers had not seen one nearly as large near his research center.
+The sunfish had dark gray skin and rounded grooves in its flanks, which led Ostalé-Valriberas to think it was of the species Mola alexandrini.

 “I see, on one hand, the luck of finding it and finding it alive, and enjoying it, and swimming with it,” he said.
 “On the other hand, we also were lucky since it was difficult to manage with the cranes, because we have to think that we were on a boat, that we were in the middle of the sea, and an accident can always happen.”